 3-D Thermal Surface Effect

 See Nodal Loading for a description of element loads.
-Convections or heat fluxes may be input as surface loads on the element.
+Convections or heat fluxes can be input as surface loads on the element.

 Convections and heat fluxes are multiplied by an area to obtain the heat flows.
 KEYOPT(12) determines whether the current area or the original area is selected for the calculation.

-A film coefficient specified by the SFE command may be modified by activating the user subroutine USERCV with the USRCAL command.
-USERCV may be used to modify the film coefficient of a surface element with or without an extra node.
-It may be used if the film coefficient is a function of temperature and/or location.
+A film coefficient specified by the SFE command can be modified by activating the user subroutine USERCV with the USRCAL command.
+USERCV can be used to modify the film coefficient of a surface element with or without an extra node.
+It can be used if the film coefficient is a function of temperature and/or location.

-Heat generation rates are input on a per unit volume basis and may be input as an element body load at the nodes, using the BFE command.
+Heat generation rates are input on a per unit volume basis and can be input as an element body load at the nodes, using the BFE command.
 Element body loads are not applied to other elements connected at the same nodes.
 The node I heat generation HG(I) defaults to zero.
-If all other heat generations are unspecified, they default to HG(I).
-If all corner node heat generations are specified, each midside node heat generation defaults to the average heat generation of its adjacent corner nodes.
-For any other input heat generation pattern, unspecified heat generations default to zero.
+The node J heat generation defaults to HG(I).
 The heat generation load vector calculation uses the heat generation rate values.